EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

     - Be sure the [Witness Server](#Set-up-an-ECX-Witness-Server) is already set up.
 - HTTP NP
 - Floating IP address
-	- Should belong to the network connecting to iSCSI_switch.
+	- Should belong to the network connecting to the iSCSI_switch.
 - Mirror disk
 	- File System: none
 	- Data Partition Device Name: /dev/cp-diska2